5l1v3r1/promptmapdev/README.md

 ## Attack Types

 You can find the current attack types and details below.
-New attacks will be added in the future.
+New attacks and variations will be added in the future.
 Meanwhile, feel free to customize these attacks to suit your specific requirements.

 ### Basic Injection